Althaf914/infoBatch/README.md

 Vigneswari: Is it ok with others?
 Althaf: Iswarya already shared.
 Don't tell in the meet about sharing numbers.
 Vigneswari: In mail?
+Althaf: Just share here and once i text you in the whatsapp.
+Make change here.